martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 ### KSBs Assessed via Professional Discussion

-These are KSB learning outcomes that will need to be mapped to in this assessment for full details on KSB Professional Discussion assessment (Appendix A)
+These are KSB learning outcomes that will need to be mapped to in this assessment for full details on KSB Professional Discussion assessment: [Appendix A](#appendix-a)

 | Category | Type | KSBs |
 |----|----|----|